-Welcome to Counseling Services at the USF St. Petersburg campus Wellness Center.
+Welcome to Psychological Services at the USF St. Petersburg campus Wellness Center.
 Please use this page as a resource to understand more about our work and how we can serve you.

 - At this time, all services are being conducted by telehealth.
 For information about this change in services please see our Telehealth Policies and Procedures page.

 IF YOU ARE INTERESTED IN PURSUING ANY OF OUR COUNSELING SERVICES, PLEASE COME BY OUR OFFICE OR CALL (727) 873-4422 (OPTION 2) TO MAKE AN APPOINTMENT.

 All currently enrolled USF students are eligible for counseling and psychological services.
 Students can be assured of privacy and professional treatment within ethical and legal guidelines.
 Staff members in the Center are licensed and experienced mental health professionals from the disciplines of clinical psychology, counseling psychology and social work.
 Psychological trainees, under the supervision of licensed professionals, also provide services in our center.

 Counseling services are primarily appointment-based.
 To schedule an appointment, please call our main line at (727) 873-4422.
 We also offer some on-demand services from 8:30 am – 4:30 pm for urgent needs or emergencies from (See On-Demand Section Below).